harrygulliford/laravel-firebird/readme.md

 ],
 ```

-To register this package in Lumen, you'll also need to add the following line to the service providers in your `config/app.php` file:
-`$app->register(\HarryGulliford\Firebird\FirebirdServiceProvider::class);`

 ## Limitations
 This package does not intend to support database migrations and it should not be used for this use case.